idelchi/devenv/README.md

     docker compose run devenv

 For more detailed instructions on how to use these tools, please refer to their respective documentation.

-## TODOs

-Use issue tracker instead of this section